-A person shall not in or on any local government property behave in a manner which-
+A person must not, in a public place, behave in a manner which-

-- (a) is likely to cause injury to or interrupt, disturb, interfere with or is likely to interfere with the enjoyment of a person who might use the property; - (b) causes or is likely to cause a disturbance to nearby residents; or - (c) creates a nuisance.
+- (a) is likely to interfere with the enjoyment of a person who might use the place; - (b) interferes with the enjoyment of a person using the place or nearby private land; or - (c) creates a nuisance.

-4.2 Behaviour detrimental to property or public place
+4.2 Behaviour detrimental to a public place

-- (1) A person shall not behave in or on local government property or public place in a way which is or might be detrimental to the property or place. - (2) In subclause (1) -

-"detrimental to the property or place" includes -
+- (1) A person must not behave on local government property or a thoroughfare in a way which is or might be detrimental to the place. - (2) In subclause (1) - detrimental to the place includes -

-- (a) removing any thing from the local government property or public place such as a rock, a plant or a seat provided for the use of any person; - (b) destroying, defacing or damaging any thing on the local government property or public place, such as a plant, a seat provided for the use of any person or a building; and - (c) causing environmental harm or nuisance on the local government property or public place.
+- (a) removing any thing from the place such as a rock, a plant or a seat provided for the use of any person; - (b) destroying, defacing or damaging any thing within the place, such as a plant, a seat provided for the use of any person or a building; and - (c) causing environmental harm or nuisance within the place.